pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Options:
       -P, --property PROPERTYNAME=VALUE
                                       Property to be modified, with its new value.
-                                      May be specified multiple times.
-Array
+                                      May be specified once for each property to be modified.
+Array property values are
-                                      property values are specified as a comma- separated list; embedded instances are not
+                                      specified as a comma-separated list;
-                                      supported.
+                                      embedded instances are not supported.
                                       Default: No properties modified.
       -p, --propertylist PROPERTYLIST
                                       Reduce the properties to be modified (as per --property) to a specific property list.